The ‘So What’ Voicing by Bill Evans

 Bill Evans uses the same chord voicing for both chords (since they're both a minor 7 chord), and he 'side-slips' (transposes) the voicing down a whole-step from E minor 7 to D minor 7.

-In the jazz piano world, this voicing is known as 'the So What voicing’.
+In the Jazz piano world, this voicing is known as 'the So What voicing’.
 Here’s how it looks built from C:

 C minor 7 = C F Bb Eb G.